brant1868/brant1868.github.io/_pages/about.md

 Prizes, Awards, and Grants
 ------
 - 2025 The American Finance Association PhD Student Travel Grant
-- 2018 Faculty of Business and Economics Subject Prize, The University of Melbourne
+- 2018 Financial Management Association of Australia (FMAA) Price for Finance, The University of Melbourne

 Skills
 ------